pubmania/pubmania.github.io/_pages/about.md

 ------------------------------------------------------------------------

-### Client: HP and a leading High Street Bank, UK through IT Alliance. {#clienthpandaleadinghighstreetbankukthroughitalliance}
+### Client: HP, various Govt. and Financial institutes across UK and Europe through IT Alliance. {#clienthpvariousgovtandfinancialinstituesacrossukandeuropethroughitalliance}
 ***Role: Senior Project Manager/Programme Manager/Management Consultant, 11/2014 --Till Date***

+-   Responsible for Print Modernisation and Transformation programme for two well known high street banks.
+-   Delivered MPCS (Managed Print Cloud Service) for several organisations including two international logistics provider, a UK govt. organisation, a nordics postal service
--   Responsible for the programme to deliver MPS (Managed Print Service - a service offering from HP) for the leading Financial Institute in UK with a global presence across all continents with key focus on EMEA, APAC and United States.
+-   Delivered MPS (Managed Print Service) for two of the well known Financial Institute in the UK with a global presence across all continents with key focus on EMEA, APAC and United States.
--   Reporting to Programme Board, tracking day to day progress of whole programme portfolio at bank and small projects within HP.
--   Matrix managed a team of 10 country project managers, 3 technical consultants, 6 technicians, 2 PMO support staff, 2 Helpdesk Operations Managers, 3 developers and 4 project support officers.
--   Engaged with operational and technical stakeholders from both banking and HP to deploy printing as a service, associated process changes, embedding the Print helpdesk and implement changes with benefit tracking.
--   Delivered new process within HP to benefit tracking at 84% saving with an overall reduction in effort of nearly 25 man-days each month.
+-   Driven the creation and maintenance of Knowledge Base for North West Europe Market for print business operations while capturing, creating and implementing business processes delivering better customer experience and improved team satisfaction.
 -   Outlined and delivered the complete PMO governance process in line with programme management best practices.
--   Managed end to end delivery of the bespoke MI Solution to complement the MPS delivery and contributed in identifying process changes based on the MI gathered.
--   Brought to table the technical expertise coupled with strong management which helped in delivering solutions that meet customer expectation both contractually and operationally.
+-   Matrix managed large teams - typically including a team of upto 2 - 10 country project managers, 3 technical consultants, 2 - 20 technicians, 2 PMO support staff, 2 - 4 Helpdesk
+    Operations Managers, 3 - 6 developers and 2 - 4 project support officers.
+-   Engaged with operational and technical stakeholders from multiple organisations to deploy Print Modernisation and Transformation programmes as well as associated process changes, embedding the helpdesk and implementing changes with benefit tracking.
+-   Delivered new processes within HP to benefit tracking at 84% saving with an overall reduction in effort of nearly 25 man-days each month.

 ------------------------------------------------------------------------